xscriptorcode/xw11-taskbar/README.md

-# Windhawk Taskbar Style Themes
+# Windhawk Windows 11 Taskbar Styler Themes

 This repository contains a collection of custom taskbar styles for **Windhawk**, designed to enhance the appearance of the Windows taskbar using acrylic, color, and minimal design aesthetics.
 Each JSON file in this repo corresponds to a unique theme that modifies the look and feel of the taskbar.